microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/synchronization-synchronizationjob-post-bulkupload.md

 #### Request
 The following bulk request uses the SCIM standard Core User and Enterprise User schema.
 It has another custom schema namespace called `urn:contoso:employee` with two attributes `HireDate` and `JobCode`.
 The `schemas` array in the data object is updated to include the custom schema namespace.

-**Processing details:** The provisioning service will read the two user records.
-It will use the matching attribute (`userName` / `externalId`) configured in the attribute mapping of the provisioning job to determine whether to create, update, enable, or disable the user account in the directory.
-If you include the two custom attributes `urn:contoso:employee:HireDate` and `urn:contoso:employee:JobCode` in your provisioning job attribute mapping, it is processed, and the corresponding target attributes are set.
+**Processing details:** The provisioning service reads the two user records.
+It uses the matching attribute for `userName` and `externalId` that's configured in the attribute mapping of the provisioning job to determine whether to create, update, enable, or disable the user account in the directory.
+If you include the two custom attributes `urn:contoso:employee:HireDate` and `urn:contoso:employee:JobCode` in your provisioning job attribute mapping, it's processed, and the corresponding target attributes are set.

 <!-- {